Free Camping Sites in Idaho to Camp on a Budget

 Solomon Lake – Moyie Springs, ID – This is a dispersed camping area with no water access for drinking.
-You must bring in your own water when you stay.
-There are vault restrooms on site for campers and the site is accessible fairly easily by anyone.
+You must bring your own water when you stay.
+There are vault restrooms on-site for campers and the site is accessible fairly easily by anyone.

 Kamiah City Park – Kamiah, ID- The road into this campsite is a gravel road.
 There are 6 to 15 campsites but there is some RV access with the exception of no RV’s over 40 feet in length.
-Camping is free without electricity usage and there are restrooms and drinking water available.
+They only allow day use now.

 Sublett Reservoir – Malta, ID – The road into the campsite is gravel.
 The campsite is opened from summer to fall with up to 5 campsites with a maximum stay of up to 14 days.
 The campsites have fire rings and picnic tables and there are restrooms for public use.